 Annette Graener Hand Woven Bison fabric Purses

-The last of an amazing artists work.
+SOLD OUT - The last of an amazing artists work.
 If you knew Annette, you understand.
 If you didn't have the pleasure and joy of hearing her beam about bison fiber; watch her make the Great Wheel spin or her loom sing ... you can share with the last of these hand spun and hand woven pieces.

 Hand loomed bison/silk/alpaca fabric with American tanned bison leather trims and handles.
 A lifetime piece of handwoven practical artistry.